A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: A Cubic Regularization Approach for Finding Local Minimax Points

 The above proposition points out that the non-degeneracy condition $G(x,y) \succ \zero$ actually corresponds to a second order stationary condition of the envelop function $\Phi(x)$.
 To explain more specifically, consider a pair of points $(x, y^*(x))$, in which $y^*(x):= \arg\max_y f(x, y)$.
 Since $f(x, \cdot)$ is strongly concave and $y^*(x)$ is the maximizer, we know that $y^*(x)$ must satisfy the stationary condition $\nabla_2 f(x, y^*(x)) = \zero$ and the non-degeneracy condition $\nabla_{22} f(x, y^*(x)) \prec \zero$.
-Therefore, in order to be a local minimax point, $x$ must satisfy the stationary condition $\nabla_1 f(x, y^*(x)) = \zero$ and the non-degeneracy condition $G(x,y^*(x)) \succ \zero$, which, by item 2 of \Cref{prop_1} and item 2 of \Cref{prop_Phiystar}, are equivalent to the set of second-order stationary conditions stated in the following fact. \begin{fact} Let \Cref{assum: f} hold.
-Then, $(x, y^*(x))$ is a local minimax point of (P) if and only if $x$ satisfies the following set of second-order stationary conditions
+Therefore, in order to be a local minimax point, $x$ must satisfy the stationary condition $\nabla_1 f(x, y^*(x)) = \zero$ and the non-degeneracy condition $G(x,y^*(x)) \succ \zero$, which, by \red{items \ref{item: Phi_Lsmooth} and \ref{item: ddPhi} of \Cref{prop_Phiystar2}}, are equivalent to the set of second-order stationary conditions stated in the following fact. \begin{fact} \red{\cite{evtushenko1974some}} Let \Cref{assum: fcubic} hold.
+Then, $(x, y^*(x))$ is a local minimax point of (P) if $x$ satisfies the following set of second-order stationary conditions.

-\end{fact} To summarize, in nonconvex-strongly-concave minimax optimization, finding a local minimax point is equivalent to finding a second-order stationary point of the smooth nonconvex envelope function $\Phi(x)$.
+\end{fact} To summarize, to find a local minimax point in nonconvex-strongly-concave minimax optimization, it suffices to find a second-order stationary point of the smooth nonconvex envelope function $\Phi(x)$.
 Such a key observation is the basis for developing our proposed algorithm in the next subsection.

-We also note that the proof of \Cref{prop_Phiystar} is not trivial.
-Specifically, we need to first develop bounds for the spectrum norm of the block Jacobian matrices in Lemma \ref{lemma_HessBound} (see the first page of the appendix), which helps prove the Lipschitz continuity of the $G$ mapping in item 1.
-Moreover, we leverage the optimality condition of $f(x,\cdot)$ to derive an expression for the maximizer mapping $y^*(x)$ (see \eqref{eq: ystar_grad} in the appendix), which is used to further prove item 2.
+We also note that the proof of \Cref{prop_Phiystar2} is not trivial.
+Specifically, we need to first develop bounds for the spectrum norm of the block Hessian matrices in Lemma \ref{lemma_HessBound} (see the first page of the appendix), which helps prove the Lipschitz continuity of the $G$ mapping in item 3.
+Moreover, we leverage the optimality condition of $f(x,\cdot)$ to derive an expression for the maximizer mapping $y^*(x)$ (see eq. \eqref{eq: ystar_grad} in the appendix), which is used to further prove item 4.